cloudflare/terraform-provider-cloudflare/README.md

 `TF_CLI_CONFIG_FILE=/path/to/the/config/file` and it will load in your custom overrides.
 Full details can be found on the [Terraform CLI guide][tf cli guide].

+## Migrating to Terraform from using the Dashboard

+Do you have an existing Cloudflare account (or many!) that you'd like to transition to be managed via Terraform?
+Check out [cf-terraforming](https://github.com/cloudflare/cf-terraforming) which is a tool Cloudflare has built to help dump the existing resources and import them into Terraform.

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org)